ethereum/ethereum-org-website/learn/index.md

 ## Clients and Nodes
 The Ethereum network is made up of many nodes, each of which runs compatible client software.
 There are two clients that are used by a majority of nodes: [Geth](https://geth.ethereum.org/) (written in Go) and [Parity](https://www.parity.io/ethereum/) (written in Rust).

-- Want to learn how to run a node of your own? → [link to the appropriate section in /build]
+- Want to learn how to run a node of your own? → [ethereum.org/build/#clients-running-your-own-node](/build/#clients-running-your-own-node)
 - Looking for a list of other Ethereum clients? → [https://github.com/ConsenSys/ethereum-developer-tools-list#ethereum-clients](https://github.com/ConsenSys/ethereum-developer-tools-list#ethereum-clients)